jmayer913/JMayer-Example-ASPVanillaMVC/README.md

 ### Add / Edit

-On the work order templates page, the user can create or edit an existing template.
+On the work order templates page, the user can create a new template or edit an existing template.

 * Name - A friendly name for the template; required and must be unique.
 * Description - A description about the work order; optional.